loreflour/qmk_firmware/keyboards/crkbd/keymaps/frogpad/readme.md

 This keymap is based on the Frogpad, the concept of which was [first devised around April of 1997](https://patents.google.com/patent/US5793312A) by Ryozo "Ken" Tsubai and [design finalized around February of 2004](https://patents.google.com/patent/WO2005078928A1) by Tsubai and Linda Marroquin.</p>
+<p>Below is my own version of the Frogpad layout, which is the default of this keymap.</p>

 <p align="center">
     <img src="https://i.imgur.com/VWQMUk7.png" alt="default layout" width="500">